-- iTunes - Subscribe to the podcast directly through the Store
+- iTunes - Subscribe to the podcast directly through the Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

-Hosts: Allyn Malventano, Jeremy Hellstrom, Josh Walrath and Allyn Malventano
+Hosts: Allyn Malventano, Jeremy Hellstrom, Josh Walrath, and Sebastian Peak

 Week in Review: